redaphid/canonical-cluster-paper/README.md

 ## What is this repo, besides answers to the prompts?
 I'm glad you asked!
 I didn't think anybody would ever see this code but me.
 But since you're curious:

 This repo was made to help me navigate around the prompts as I was answering them; I didn't answer them all in order, and I needed to know what I'd already done.
+I also wanted to easily link to concepts I'd addressed in other places in the document, to illustrate points.

 I didn't want to use a wysiwyg like Libre Office, because combining the formatting/style with my answers felt wrong as a developer.
 The style separation also helped me focus on answering the prompt.
 And when I couldn't answer any prompts, I amused myself while writing this system, thinking about them in the background